NinjaManatee/upload-artifact-s3/README.md

 ### Altering compressions level (speed v. size)

-If you are uploading large or easily compressable data to your artifact, you may benefit from tweaking the compression level.
+If you are uploading large or easily compressible data to your artifact, you may benefit from tweaking the compression level.
 By default, the compression level is `6`, the same as GNU Gzip.

 The value can range from 0 to 9:
   - 0: No compression